RLAlpha49/Code-Lines/README.md

     chmod +x main.py
     ```

-2. Rename your script to line-counter (without the .py extension).
+2. Rename the script to line-counter (without the .py extension).
 You can do this with the following command:

     ```bash
     mv main.py line-counter
     ```

-3. Move your script to a directory that's on your system's PATH.
-The PATH is a list of directories that your system
+3. Move the script to a directory that's on the system's PATH.
+The PATH is a list of directories that the system
    searches through when looking for executables.
-You can move your script to /usr/local/bin, which is a common place to
+You can move the script to /usr/local/bin, which is a common place to
    put custom scripts:

     ```bash
     sudo mv line-counter /usr/local/bin
     ```

-Now, you should be able to run your script from anywhere by typing line-counter into your terminal.
+Now, you should be able to run the script from anywhere by typing line-counter into the terminal.

 ### Windows